Last Updated on

 2. Be Consistent

 Don’t treat your children differently every day.
-If one day you are firm with your kid not allowing him to watch TV for long and the next day you let him watch all he wants just because you are busy and want him to keep quiet, it sends out a very mixed message to your child.
-Be consistent in setting and following rules.
+If one day you are firm with your child and lenient the next day, he won’t take you seriously.
+For instance, if one day you don’t allow him to watch TV for long, and the next day you let him watch all he wants just because you are busy and want him to keep quiet, it will send out a mixed message to your child.
+So be consistent in setting and following rules.

 Don’t dictate every last thing what your child should do.
 Give him little independence with regards to choosing his own clothes or deciding how he would like to drink milk.

-Watching cartoons constantly without any limitation will increase agitation in a kid, making him over-excited and prone to naughty behaviour.
-So set limits on how long your kid can watch TV or play games on the computer.
+Watching cartoons constantly without any limitation can increase agitation in children, making them over-excited and prone to naughty behaviour.
+So set limits on how long your child can watch TV or play games on the computer.

 5. Define Consequences

-Enlighten your child about the consequences of his naughty behaviour.
-He needs to know that he will get into trouble if he displays throws tantrums.
+Let your child know about the consequences of his naughty behaviour.
+He needs to know that he will get into trouble if he throws tantrums or shouts for no reason.
 Tell him that this kind of behaviour is unacceptable.

 6. Stand Strong in the Face of a Tantrum

-If your child has been crying continuously for long, you may be tempted to give in to his demands feeling pity towards him.
-But don’t fulfil his demands as the time as it will only spoil him.
+If your child has been crying continuously for long, you may be tempted to give in to his demands.
+But don’t fulfil his demands every time he cries or throws a fit, as it will only spoil him in the long run.
 He will think that by crying or shouting he can get anything, so learn to ignore his cries.
 He will stop crying on his own.

 7. Pay Attention

-Sometimes children display naughty behaviour because they want your attention or feel that you are not paying enough attention to them.
+Sometimes children display naughty behaviour because they want their parents’ attention.
 Learn to listen to your child calmly, ask him why he is acting that way and what can you do to make it stop.
 Your child will respond well to your considerate behaviour.